 Ignoring your partner after you have a baby happens, and it sucks #Being Parents#grown ups#relationships May 23 | Stephanie Kaloi By: Ben Husmann – CC BY 2.0 A friend of mine with a nine-month-old recently told me that she's not super interested in her husband right now.
 It's not that she doesn't love her husband… she just has all this love for her son that she can't wrap her head around.
 I was nodding along with her words in a "been there" kind of way.
 Here's sort of how it happened with me: one second I was a happy mom-to-be with a baby safely tucked up in my womb.
 The next thing I knew, the baby was born and all of the sudden I was 100% certain I loved this child more than I had never loved anyone in the world — including my partner.
 Prior to our son's birth, I'd looked to my partner for happy expressions, security, and love… but post-baby, I found myself repeatedly turning to my child.
 Basically, the overwhelming love I had for my son after his birth superseded all other love I felt it was possible for me to feel.
 Nights that had previously been spent holding hands, dancing, or listening to music with my husband were soon focused on feeding, nourishing, cleaning, and holding this tiny little wonder we had created.
 This was more than just feeling exhausted from 'round-the-clock feedings and diaper changes — it was more like, since I love my child so much, I kind of just… blanked out on loving my husband.
 Granted, I still LOVED my husband… I just didn't feel like I needed to demonstrate it all the time.
-By comparison, I couldn't even stop myself from demonstration my love for our son: there were so many centimeters of cheeks to kiss and little hairs to marvel over, ten little fingers and toes to smooch and coo over, and all those sweet baby sighs.
+By comparison, I couldn't even stop myself from demonstrating my love for our son: there were so many centimeters of cheeks to kiss and little hairs to marvel over, ten little fingers and toes to smooch and coo over, and all those sweet baby sighs.
 How could I help myself?
 It felt like love for my son radiated out of every pore of my body… and love for my husband was just there, like it always had been.
 Of course, I'm not the first person to experience this: the internet is filled with many, many examples of this behavior.
 By: Seth Sawyers – CC BY 2.0 However, I am offering a different conclusion: it's totally normal to feel like you love your kid more than your partner for a while.
 But eventually you either realize that you love them both (in different ways) and equally (also in different ways)… or you don't.
 And if you don't, then you have much larger challenges to deal with than just caring for a newborn.
-My partner and I stopped sharing a bed after having kids: why I love sleeping alone Honestly, bed-sharing with my snoring, hard-to-wake husband might inspire more resentment between us, more sleep-deprived fantasies of pillow smothering.
+Related Post My partner and I stopped sharing a bed after having kids: why I love sleeping alone Honestly, bed-sharing with my snoring, hard-to-wake husband might inspire more resentment between us, more sleep-deprived fantasies of pillow smothering.
 I don't think sharing a bed...
 Read more For me, after almost a solid year of disconnectedness and basically around-the-clock sucking, my husband and I got over ourselves and our various hurt feelings (it turns out your partner is TOTALLY AWARE of the fact that you think you love the baby more) and realized we still love each other quite a lot.
 In our case, when we broke it down and were honest, we realized that there's tons of love in our family that can be evenly distributed.
 It's not a zero-sum issue.
 More love for my baby can translate into even more love for my husband.
 So, here's my advice: if you're talking about having a baby and want to try to avoid the "ignore your partner" stage, make sure you're really talking about the issue.
 If you're finding yourself smack in the thick of this stage — dude, I totally feel and understand you.
 Do whatever you can to prioritize spending regular, scheduled time together without your baby (your baby might even welcome the face-time with a friend, family member, or other babysitter!).
 Take the time to talk it out, and do what you need to do — make sure you're both happy with what is and isn't happening.
 I'm pretty sure this behavior rears its head across the board — LGBT families, adoptive families, hetero families alike — so it's smart to assume you'll experience it, and prepare accordingly.
 Now we're gonna talk it out: did you and your partner experience a disconnect or perceived lack of love after your baby arrived?
 What did you do to overcome it?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Stephanie Kaloi I am the former editor of Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
 PREVIOUS Tips and tricks for throwing a super-fab offbeat baby shower NEXT Did you compromise with your partner on finding out your baby's sex?
 Toggle comments [ 62 ] Comments are closed.